-A "search list" is a convenient way of specifying lists libraries (directories) containing files and programs of general use.
-There are two predefined search lists, known by the logical names <default> and <run> (See Section 4.2.2.)
+A "search list" is a convenient way of specifying a lot of libraries (directories) containing files and programs of general use.
+There are two predefined search lists, known by the logical names default: and run: (See Section 4.2.2.)

-The <default> and <run> search lists differ in the way their contents are specified: directories can be inserted into or removed from <default> via the SetSearch command (Section 6.2), while any search list, including <run>, can be set via the Define command (Section 6.2.)
+The default: and run: search lists differ in the way their contents are specified: directories can be inserted into or removed from default: via the SetSearch command (Section 7.3), while any search list, including run:, can be set via the Define command (Section 7.3.)
 SetSearch exists mostly for compatibility with POS.

-Pascal programmers will want to add the library <Boot>LibPascal to their <default> search list.
+Pascal programmers will want to add the library boot:LibPascal to their default: search list.
 LibPascal contains source files describing the interface to most servers and system utilities.
 These interfaces are created by MatchMaker, thus allowing Pascal programs to send and receive IPC messages with a minimal amount of trouble.
 LibPascal is added to the search list by typing one of the following command lines to the shell: